 Case law on rights of relatives and others in CHINS cases includes D.L. v.
 Huck, 978 N.E.2d 429, 438 (Ind.
 Ct.
 App.
 2012), clarified on rehearing at 984 N.E.2d 223 (Ind.
 Ct.
 App.
-2013) (Court determined that Aunt and Uncle, with whom child had been placed by DCS with later plan of adoption, had liberty interest in their relationship with child and had standing to bring suit against DCS; Grandfather, who had requested but been denied placement, did not have standing); In Re Adoption of Z.D., 878 N.E.2d 495, 498 (Ind.
+2013) (Court determined that Aunt and Uncle, with whom child had been placed by DCS with plan of adoption, had liberty interest in their relationship with child and had standing to bring suit for fraud against DCS in connection with DCS's removal of the child; Grandfather, who had requested but been denied placement, did not have standing); In Re Adoption of Z.D., 878 N.E.2d 495, 498 (Ind.
 Ct.
 App.
-2007) (after termination of Father's parental rights, any of paternal grandmother's derivitive due process rights were effectively extinguished by the time paternal grandmother filed her adoption petition); In Re N.H., 866 N.E.2d 314, 317-18 (Ind.
+2007) (after termination of Father's parental rights, any of paternal grandmother's deriviative due process rights were effectively extinguished by the time paternal grandmother filed her adoption petition); In Re N.H., 866 N.E.2d 314, 317-18 (Ind.
 Ct.
 App.
 2007) (Court held that trial court erred in finding that guardian Stepfather was not a party to CHINS case, where his guardianship had not been terminated); In Re G.R., 863 N.E.2d 323, 328 (Ind.
 Ct.
 App.
-2007) (because Mother's parental rights had been involuntarily terminated three months before maternal grandmother and stepgrandfather petitioned for kinship placement, maternal grandmother was no longer the child's grandparent and trial court was not required to consider her for placement under IC 31-34-4-2-(a) or any other CHINS statute); E.R. v.
+2007) (because Mother's parental rights had been involuntarily terminated three months before maternal grandmother and step-grandfather petitioned for kinship placement, maternal grandmother was no longer the child's grandparent and trial court was not required to consider her for placement under IC 31-34-4-2(a) or any other CHINS statute); E.R. v.
 Office of Family & Children, 729 N.E.2d 1052, 1061 (Ind.
 Ct.
 App.
-2000) (Court rejected parents' claim that trial court erred in failing to place children with Spanish-speaking foster parents or with relatives in Mexico; parents failed to cooperate and to enable court to obtain information needed to determine feasibility of placing children with paternal grandparents); In Re C.W., 723 N.E.2d 956, 962 (Ind.
+2000) (Court rejected parents' claim that trial court erred in failing to place children with Spanish-speaking foster parents or with relatives in Mexico; parents failed to cooperate and to enable court to obtain information needed to determine feasibility of placing children with paternal grandparents in Mexico); In Re C.W., 723 N.E.2d 956, 962 (Ind.
 Ct.
 App.
 2000) (Court affirmed trial court's order denying grandparents' petition for placement; order was in child's best interest because grandparents had not eradicated smoke from their home or vehicle, child had bronchitis, and Court Appointed Special Advocate recommended continued foster care placement); Worrell v.
 Elkhart Cty.
 Office of Family, 704 N.E.2d 1027, 1029 (Ind.
-1998) (Supreme Court ruled that foster parents do not have standing to request visitation with former foster children).
+1998) (Indiana Supreme Court ruled that foster parents do not have standing to request visitation with former foster children).

-V. Jurisdiction
+V. Jurisdiction and Procedural Requirements